ashishsalunkhe/ashishsalunkhe.github.io/data/blog/books.md

 ---
 title: Books I've Read in 2021
-date: '2021-05-06'
+date: '2021-07-12'
-tags: ['Books', 'Resolution', 'reading']
+tags: ['Books', 'Resolution', 'reading', 'Hobby']
 draft: false
 summary: Thread about the books I completed reading in 2021.
+I'll keep updating this blog as I read.
 ---

 - [Tweet](https://twitter.com/i/status/1390368138319908867) by [@avsalunkhe98](https://twitter.com/avsalunkhe98) on [[May 6th, 2021]]: